 Japan does it again.
 Turning the most vile of subjects into something cute, Sendai City hosts the 'Toilet!?
-Human Waste & Earth's Future' exhibit inside the International Center from 11 December 2015 to 11 January 2016.
+Human Waste & Earth's Future' exhibit inside the International Center from 11 December 2015 to 11 January 2016, following its Mirakan edition.

 Our Poop and the Future of the World first appeared as an exhibition in Tokyo with over 23,000 visitors.
 Will locals and visitors in Sendai harness the knowledge to save the environment from natural, yet unpleasant, human waste?